 Saturday, May 6, 2017

-Powers of Thought: Tips to Challenge Negative Thinking & Lies
+Powers of Thought: Tips for Challenging Negative Thoughts & Lies

 Everyone is troubled with negative thoughts or cognitive lies about themselves or situations or abilities at some point in their lives.

-When the brain goes negative it can eat away positive, productive, creative, and general fulfillment in yourself and your life.
+When the brain goes into negative mode, it can eat away your positiveness, productiveness, creativity, and general fulfillment.

 Negative thoughts are harmless unless you believe in them.
-In fact believing in negative thoughts grants the negative content more influence and power over how you act, feel, react and think.
+In fact, believing in negative thoughts permits negative content more influence and power over how you act, believe, feel, react and think.

 Whether aware of it or not the average person thinks anywhere from 11,000 to 70,000 thoughts or more per day.
 Amazingly, 85 percent of people's thoughts are negative.
 Repetitious negative thinking trains the brain to focus more on the negative rather than positive thoughts.
-It is human nature to focus on the negative thoughts in order to fix them or make things right and take positive thoughts for granted.
-In order to be more positive and productive negative thinking, ruminations and cognitive lies have to be turned around by taking away their power and you accomplish this task through confronting or challenging them.
+It is human nature to focus on the negative thoughts to fix them or make things right and take positive thoughts for granted.
+To be more positive and productive negative thinking, ruminations and cognitive lies have to be turned around by taking away their power, and you accomplish this task through confronting or challenging them.

-The key elements to turning around negative thoughts, ruminations, and cognitive lies into positive and productive thoughts are to 1) identifying and recognizing the negative core beliefs which are generating your thoughts, 2) challenge those negative beliefs by denouncing them, and 3) lastly replacing those negative beliefs (aka mind code errors) with positive beliefs which are more accurate and true beliefs.
+The key elements to turning around negative thoughts, ruminations, and cognitive lies into positive and productive thoughts are as follows: 1) identifying and recognizing the negative core beliefs which are generating your thoughts.
+Two, challenge those negative beliefs by denouncing them.
+Three, replacing those negative beliefs (aka mind code errors) with positive ideas which are more accurate and correct beliefs.
 Shifting negative beliefs into positive ones end in a more positive inner voice also.

 If negative thought, ruminating, and cognitive lies go unchecked then the result could be a thought addiction, stronger negative thoughts and influential cognitive lies that turn into fact and truth while causing false emotions, and inappropriate behaviors or acting out.